-Many owners ask me why their husky or their husky puppy hiccups so much.
+Many owners ask me why their husky hiccups so much.
 Hiccups are normal for us humans, but what about your husky?
-This article should calm some nerves and answer all your questions on this topic.
+This article should calm some nerves and answer all of your questions on this topic.
 Let’s get into it.

 Huskies can get hiccups just like humans can.
 Reasons for hiccups include “fetal hiccups”, eating or drinking too fast, getting excited, breathing heavily as well as stress and anxiety.
 Hiccups are usually harmless and will pass.